Wednesday, February 27, 2013

 A regular curve in space is said to have constant slope when its tangents make a constant angle with a given fixed line.
 Such a curve is also called a generalized helix, or even just a helix amongst the cognoscenti.
 The line is called the axis of the helix.

-An analytic way of stating the condition is as follows: Let $A$ be a unit vector parallel to the axis $\ell$.
-Denote the parametrized curve by $X$ and its arclength parameter by $s$.
+An analytic way of stating the condition is as follows: Let A be a unit vector parallel to the axis .
+Denote the parametrized curve by X and its arclength parameter by s.
 We use standard notation for the Frenet-Serret apparatus.
 Then the definition means that

-Here $\alpha$ is the angle mentioned because $T$ and $A$ are both unit vectors.
+Here α is the angle mentioned because T and A are both unit vectors.

 Our goal is to describe the consequences of equation (1) for the shape of the curve.